 - Persistence in previous symptoms

-- Permanent numb sensation in upper gum area
+- Permanent numb sensation in the upper gum area

 Although most of the aforementioned complications are rare, it is possible that they may occur and additional surgery may be needed to treat them, depending on the specific problem.
 It is important for each patient to discuss risks with a surgeon before scheduling septoplasty.